 Around the world, heating and air conditioning have become an integral part of our daily lives.
-Heating and cooling allow us to reside in places that would be otherwise inhabitable and for most of us, they keep us comfortable in our homes, office and shopping centers day-today.
+Heating and cooling allow us to reside in places that would be otherwise uninhabitable and for most of us, they keep us comfortable in our homes, offices and shopping centers day-to-day.
 The term HVAC is a term meaning Heating Ventilation and Air Conditioning and it encompasses a broad range of heating and cooling products and services that make the places where we spend most of our time more enjoyable.
 As the HVAC industry continues to grow, there are more and more opportunities being created for people to make a career for themselves and have a profound impact on our world.
 But how should someone begin their quest to become an HVAC engineer?
 We had the opportunity to interview some specialists in the HVAC industry and get some sound advice for those who are interested in the field.
 In this two-part series, we will gain valuable insight into the path to become an HVAC engineer from three people who have experienced the journey first-hand and had great success.

 An Interview with Soon-Chan Park,

 Department Director at the CAC Overseas Engineering Support Part